GET YOUR FIRST TREATMENT KIT FOR FREE get started

 There are no known side effects, negative interactions, or contraindications related to Arbutin.
 Products with Arbutin need to be stored in a cool place, as heat can reduce its efficacy.

-How to chose an Arbutin-based dark spot corrector?
+How to choose an Arbutin-based dark spot corrector?

-How do I use the MDacne's Advanced Dark Spot Remover?
+How do I use MDacne's Advanced Dark Spot Remover?

 The MDacne Advanced Dark Spot Remover uses Arbutin to fade dark spots.
 Arbutin should be used once a day in the evening after thoroughly cleansing the skin.